7. General operational matters

 At the request of DVLA, special eyesight tests are conducted on certain applicants for driving licences.
 HEOs will carry out or will arrange for the tests to be carried out, in consultation with Operational Services.
 The test to be administered is the eyesight test as carried out on a normal driving test.

-If an examiner takes their mobile phone on test they must ensure it is on silent or switched off.
+- make sure their mobile phone is on silent or switched off

-There is no objection to an accompanying driver using a tablet device or smart phone to take notes whilst on test, providing the device is on silent and does not distract the examiner or the candidate.
+The examiner must manage this carefully.
+There is no objection to an accompanying driver using a tablet device or smartphone to take notes whilst on test, providing the device is on silent and does not distract the examiner or the candidate audibly or visually (the later may be by window reflection).

 Filming of driving tests is limited to the following circumstances: